axibase/atsd/portals/freemarker.md

 Returns property objects for a specified entity and property type.

-Retrieve a collection of property objects for a specified entity and property type.
+Retrieves a collection of property objects for a specified entity and property type.
 If no entity is specified, then the schema retrieves a collection of property objects for all entities with the specified property type.

 ```freemarker